RainMak3r/Rainforest/README.md

 F0xChas3r is a forensic tool for extracting and viewing internet artifacts from Mozlila Firefox.
 The internet artifacts include bookmark, auto-complete, download, cookie, DomStorage, history, extension and cache records.
-All the outputs will save into CSV file with UTC time.
+All the outputs will be saved into CSV file with UTC time.

 ================================================================================================